How To Stretch And Challenge More Able Pupils In Maths [Even When Teaching A Mixed Ability Class]

 Yet if we take these points and actually flip them on their head, we can address what we need to stretch and challenge HPPs:

-• Ensure pupils manage and plan their own learning
+- Ensure pupils manage and plan their own learning e.g. through using knowledge organisers

-• Model complex ideas, giving explanations and demonstrations that heighten understanding
+- Model complex ideas, giving explanations and demonstrations that heighten understanding with opportuitnities for higher order thinking (following Bloom’s Taxonomy)

-For the benefit of all children in a mixed-ability mastery class you should consider carefully the activities you choose.
+For the benefit of all children when teaching mixed ability you should consider carefully the activities you choose.
 Where possible, these need to be open-ended, allowing children to contribute at their level.

 Concept Cartoons – The Best Maths Activities to Stretch and Challenge ‘More Able’ Pupils

-Concept cartoons are problematic style drawings or visual arguments that use a cartoon-style format with conversations inside speech bubbles (invented by Stuart Naylor and Brenda Keogh originally in science education).
+Concept cartoons are problem drawings or visual arguments that use a cartoon-style format with conversations inside speech bubbles (invented by Stuart Naylor and Brenda Keogh originally in science education).

 Essentially, the main point of a concept cartoon is to promote cubic thinking so that learners begin to appreciate that there is always more than one way of looking at a problem, idea or way of working.